 Beyond that,who knows?
 We do know that DiSC is still evolving and helping many thousands of organizations to create better managers, better leaders and a better workplace.
 Get started today by exploring the Everything DiSC Solutions.

-Whlie the history of DiSC started with Marson in 1928, the understanding of the DiSC model continues to evolve even today.
-In each decade since Marston’s early work, new knowledge has been gained about what DiSC represents, and, along the way, new advances are continually applied to the model.
+While the history of DiSC started with Marston in 1928, the understanding of the DiSC model continues to evolve even today.
+In each decade since Marston’s early work, new knowledge has been gained about what DiSC represents, and new advances are continually applied to the model.
 This evolution will continue as we seek to meet the interpersonal demands of the global workplace, both today and into the future.

 © 2019 by John Wiley & Sons, Inc. All right reserved;